freedomofpress/securedrop-docs/docs/index.rst

 :doc:`I am a journalist and would like information about how to best use this system. <journalist/journalist>`

-.. note:: The terms in italics are terms of art specific to SecureDrop.
-The
-	  :doc:`Glossary </appendices/glossary>` provides more-precise
+.. note:: The :doc:`Glossary </appendices/glossary>` provides more-precise
-          definitions of these and other terms.
+          definitions of terms and concepts particular to SecureDrop.
 SecureDrop is designed against a comprehensive :doc:`threat model </appendices/threat_model/threat_model>`, and has a specific notion of the :doc:`roles </appendices/glossary>` that are involved in its operation.

 .. toctree::